neu-se/CS4530-CS5500-Spring-2021/tutorials/week2-git.md

 For step one,
 - If you are on a linux machine, type `sudo apt-get update` and then type `sudo apt-get install git`.
-- If you are on a mac, type `brew install git`.
+- If you are on a mac, type `git --version`.
+If it is already installed, it will print out the current version (and you're ready to go!).
+If it is not already installed, you will be prompted with the option to install Git by installing the XCode Command Line Tools - follow the prompts to install XCode Command Line Tools, and when you're done, you'll have git (along with several other useful tools)
 - If you are on a windows machine, follow the steps below:
     1. Download the git installer from the git-scm [website](https://git-scm.com/downloads)
         - ![image](./assets/week2-git/git-website.JPG)